keeganosler/codewars/README.md

-This is my repository for the weekly Codewars kata.
+This is my repository for the weekly Codewars kata, organized by language.